 - What type of unconformity is it? _________________________

-- Are any other sedimentary layers missing from one of the outcrops?
+- Critical Thinking: Are any other sedimentary layers missing from one of the outcrops?
 If so, explain why.

-Certain fossils can be indicative of a narrow span of geologic time, called index fossils.
-These types of fossils are easily recognizable, abundant, existed for a short period of time, and have a wide geographic distribution.
+Certain fossils, called index fossils, can be indicative of a narrow span of geologic time.
+These fossils are easily recognizable, abundant, existed for a short period of time, and had a wide geographic distribution.
 When you see an index fossil in a rock, it immediately gives you an idea of how old the rock is.
-For example, Belemnites (Figure 3.21), a type of cephalopod (squid), only existed during the Mesozoic era.
+For example, Belemnites (Figure 3.21), a type of cephalopod (squid), only existed during the era.
 So if you were to see a belemnite fossil in a rock, you know that rock is from the Mesozoic (between 252 and 66 Ma).
 We’ll have lots more on fossils in later chapters.

-Fossils are very useful for geologic dating and correlation.
-The type of sediment deposited at a specific time in a region can vary.
-Sand particles (sandstone) can be deposited in one area while clay particles (shale) can be deposited in another.
+Fossils are very useful for geologic dating and correlation because the type of sediment deposited at a specific time in a region can vary.
+Sand particles (sandstone) can be deposited in one area, while clay particles (shale) can be deposited in another at the same time.
 This means that two different sedimentary rocks will have the same age.
-In this case, correlating the rock units is more difficult because you can’t tell they are the same age.
-This is where fossils can help because they can tell you the sedimentary rocks were deposited at the same time.
+In this case, correlating the rock units is more difficult because geologists can’t tell they are the same age.
+This is where fossils can help because they can confirm the sedimentary rocks were deposited at the same time, called biostratigraphic correlation.
 If both rock layers were deposited at the same time, then they should contain the same fossils.